-In sum, the preponderance of the evidence appears to support the value of the COR training and its continued use in the community.
+As in previous reports, we note that preponderance of the evidence continues to support the value of the COR training and its use in the community.

 This is an evaluation report and not a research study.
 This has implications in terms of how the reporting is structured.
 Our goal is to provide informative data to Dearborn County but not necessarily to make generalizable scientific conclusions.
 Thus, some mechanistic practices (e.g., correction for multiple pairwise tests) were not undertaken for the sake of clarity.
 However, we have presented these data in a manner we believe to be reasonably conservative, and without making undue assumptions.
 There are some additional data measured for which significant changes were not observed.
 As these are not necessarily actionable (e.g., cases where attitudes were extremely favorable before the training), we do not share them here for the sake of brevity, but we have retained all data for reference.